Vinberg's $\theta$-groups and rigid connections: Introduction

 The paper is organized as follows.
 In \S\ref{grading} we give a review of Vinberg's theory of $\theta$-groups.
-In \S\ref{KMP} we recall the Kac-Moy-Prasad grading for loop algebras and Kac's theories on automorphism of loop algebras and Heisenberg subalgebras of affine Kac-Moody algebras.
+In \S\ref{KMP} we recall Kac gradings for loop algebras and Kac's theories on automorphism of loop algebras and Heisenberg subalgebras of affine Kac-Moody algebras.
 In \S\ref{Yun's connection} we recall Yun's construction of $\theta$-connections $\nabla^X$.
 We compute the residue of $\nabla^X$ at $0$ and the slope and irregularity at $\infty$.
-In \S\ref{main result} we prove the main results of this paper: In Theorem \ref{rigid}, assume the $\theta$-group $(G_0,\fg_1)$ is regular, i.e., $\fg_1$ contains regular semi-simple elements, we compute the de Rham cohomology of the intermediate extension to $\mathbb P^1$ of the $D$-module on $\mathbb P^1-\{0,\infty\}$ defined by the $\theta$-connection $\nabla^X$ associated to a regular semi-simple $X\in\fg_1$ with values in the adjoint representation of $G$.
+In \S\ref{main result} we prove the main results of this paper: In Theorem \ref{rigid}, assume the $\theta$-group $(G_0,\fg_1)$ is regular, i.e., $\fg_1$ contains regular semi-simple elements, we compute the de Rham cohomology of the $\theta$-connections with values in the adjoint representation.
 In Theorem \ref{untwisted}, assume the $\theta$-group is stable and with normalized Kac coordinates $s_0=1$, we establish the cohomological rigidity of $\nabla^X$.
-In \S\ref{examples} we give several examples of $\theta$-connections.
-Finally, in \S\ref{conj} we discuss the relation with \cite{Yun} and ramified geometric Langlands.
+Finally, in \S\ref{examples} we give several examples of $\theta$-connections.